logzio/logz-docs/_source/user-guide/users/single-sign-on/azure-sso.md

   - schwin007
 ---

-You can configure Azure as a SAML identity provider for your Logz.io accounts.
+You can configure Azure as a single sign-on (SSO) identity provider for your Logz.io accounts.

-To request access to this feature, an account admin needs to email [help@logz.io](mailto:help@logz.io).
+Single sign-on is available for Enterprise plans.
-Read on for the full instructions.
+To discuss switching to an Enterprise plan, please contact your account manager.

-###### To set up SSO for Azure
+###### To set up single sign-on for Azure

 {: .tasklist .firstline-headline }
 1. Request SSO access from Logz.io